 The Kalmar Strait, which separates the island of Öland from the Swedish mainland, is around 130 km long and between 5 and 25 km in width.
 Think of it as a very long brackish lake full of pike.
-Fish between 15 and 20 lb are quite common here and 30 plus pounders are a good possibility, if you fish the right spot at the right time.
+Fish between 15 and 20 lb are quite common here and 30 plus pounders are a good possibility if you fish the right spot at the right time.

 If you ever happen to be in the area, make sure to send me an email, as I live right next to the Kalmar Strait here in Sweden.
 I would be happy to guide you to some awesome saltwater pike!

-Going further up north, practically the entire east coast of Sweden is equal to decent pike fishing and well worth a fishing holiday, for both it’s exquisite fishing and nature.
+Going further up north, practically the entire east coast of Sweden is equal to decent pike fishing and well worth a fishing holiday, for both its exquisite fishing and nature.

 A special tip is the Guldborg Strait, which runs between the islands Falster and Lalland.
 Here, some of Denmark’s biggest pike get caught year after year.
-This entire area is, by the way, located very closely to the German pike waters of Rügen.
+This entire area is, by the way, located very close to the German pike waters of Rügen.

 Why Are There Pike in These Saltwater Areas?